Optional Load Calculation for New Restaurants (NEC 220.88)

 Before applying the simplified calculation, electricians must ensure the project meets the specific criteria set forth in NEC 220.88.
 This method is not universally applicable.
 The primary conditions are:

-If these conditions are met, a journeyman electrician or master can proceed with the optional method to determine the load for the main service conductors and feeders supplying the restaurant.
+If these conditions are met, a journeyman electrician or master can proceed with the optional method to determine the installation demand used for the main service conductors and feeders supplying the restaurant.

 Step-by-Step Guide to NEC 220.88 Feeder and Service Load Calculations